Francozeira/pipeline_Jenkins-Docker/README.md

 ### installing Jenkins

-Access Jenkins on selected IP on VagrantFile and port 8080, as Jenkins runs on this port by default.
+Access Jenkins browser with selected IP on VagrantFile and port 8080, as Jenkins runs on this port by default.
 Selected IP can be found on VagrantFile in the section below:

   `# using a specific IP.
   config.vm.network "private_network", ip: "<IP>"`